 Students considering applying to graduate school in archaeology are encouraged to read Professor Adam T. Smith’s informative blog post on the subject.

-MAPA is designed to provide students with an intensive orientation to the field, appropriate to both students with BA degrees in the liberal arts who have considerable experience in archaeology and those seeking to build a foundation in the field.
-The goal of the program is to provide students with the intellectual resources and institutional support necessary to prepare them for successful admissions to top-tier PhD programs as well as alternative careers in both public and private institutions.
+The MA Program in Archaeology at Cornell is designed to provide students with an intensive orientation to the field, appropriate to both students with BA degrees in the liberal arts who have considerable experience in archaeology and those seeking to build a solid foundation for future work or study.
+The goal of the program is to offer students the intellectual resources and institutional support necessary to prepare them for successful admissions to top tier PhD programs and for careers in heritage management.